 However, it’s possible to join even if those don’t apply to you, and membership can give you access to several perks, including competitive home equity lines of credit, or HELOCs.

 If you’re a PenFed member or thinking about joining to get a HELOC, here are a few lender highlights to consider:

-- You can borrow up to a loan-to-value ratio (LTV) of 90 percent on your primary residence or 80 percent on a non-owner occupied home, depending on the loan type.
+- You can borrow up to a loan-to-value ratio (LTV) of 90 percent on your primary residence or 80 percent on a non-owner occupied home.

 Pros and cons

 To make a good decision regarding a home equity product, it’s important to know both the benefits and drawbacks of the lender and its offerings.
 Here’s what you need to know about PenFed: